saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ---
 ### `recordLogs`
-__Description__: disables log recording.
+__Description__: Disables log recording.
 By default, Sauce creates a log of all the actions that you execute to create a report for the test run that lets you troubleshoot test failures more easily.
 This option disables only the recording of the log.json file; the selenium-server.log will still be recorded.<br/>
 __Value Type__: Boolean.<br/>
 __Example__:
 ```java